Skip to main content

 Shopify Plus also has advanced features for international sellers.
 You can localize the sales experience depending on the customer’s location through expansion websites that reflect the customer’s currency and language.
 You can even accept payments using locally favored methods.

-Shopify Plus Standout Features & Integrations
+Shopify Plus standout features & integrations

 Pros and cons